 - (4) Public Notice and Participation.

-- (a) An ARAP Individual Permit or a § 401 Certification requires the issuance of Public Notice public notice seeking public participation and comment on the planned activity.
-However, Public Notice public notice is not required for an activity authorized by General Permit since Public Notice because public notice is provided pursuant to paragraph (2) of this rule.
+- (a) An ARAP Individual Permit or a § 401 Certification requires the issuance of public notice seeking public participation and comment on the planned activity.
+However, public notice is not required for an activity authorized by General Permit because public notice is provided pursuant to paragraph (2) of this rule.
 Each completed application shall be subject to the public notice and participation requirements of subparagraph (b) of this paragraph with the following exceptions:

 - 1. § 401 Certification.

-The Department's Division's procedure for issuing public notice for certification of an application for a federal license or permit pursuant to § 401 of the Clean Water Act may be either a public notice issued jointly with the Corps, or for an activity that does not require an ARAP shall be a public notice issued by the Department Division.
-Such notice will describe the activity, activity and advise the public of the scope of certification, their rights to comment on the proposed activity, and to request a public hearing.
+The Division's procedure for issuing public notice for certification of an application for a federal license or permit pursuant to § 401 of the Clean Water Act for an activity that does not require an ARAP shall be a public notice issued by the Division.
+Such notice will describe the activity and advise the public of the scope of certification, their rights to comment on the proposed activity, and to request a public hearing.
 The notice will also inform the public to whom they should send their requests and comments.